 The lives people live can affect their health and lifespan.
 African American men are no exception.
 For these men, sickness and death are most often due to the "deadly quartet":

-James Gilligan, M.D. has observed a link between this increased death rate and the social & economic conditions of society, such as poverty, unemployment and education.1
+In the United States, African American men between the ages of 24 to 40 are much more likely to die from homicides than any other ethnic group.1 Death rates for blacks are almost 3 times higher than whites.1 James Gilligan, M.D. has observed a link between this increased death rate and the social & economic conditions of society, such as poverty, unemployment and education.1

 Smoking is a major cause of preventable disease in African American men including heart disease, cancer and stroke (Video).
 Tobacco related cancers account for almost half of new cancer cases in black men and about 1/3 of cancer deaths.
 In fact, the cancer death rate among black men has a higher rate of increase than any other ethnic group in this country.
-By eliminating tobacco use, most of these deaths could be prevented (Video).2
+By eliminating tobacco use, most of these deaths could be prevented.2

-When this cancer is diagnosed early, it may be cured.
+Prostate cancer is the most common cancer among black men.3 Prostate cancer occurs more often in black men than any other ethnic group in the world and, once discovered, black men die more frequently from the disease.3 When this cancer is diagnosed early, it may be cured.
 It is not known why this cancer is so common and more deadly in African American men.
 There may be links to environmental factors, such as diet and limited access to medical care, preventing early detection and treatment.

 Sickness and death from the "deadly quartet" can be prevented or be significantly reduced by early detection.
 Here are some practical tips to help you live healthier.

 1Gilligan, James.
 Violence: reflections on a national epidemic.
 Random House, 1996.

 2American Cancer Society.
 Cancer facts and figures 1993, p.10-21.